Logo

 Hurt Lawyer in Nepal

 At Alpine Law Associates, we understand how complex and sensitive hurt-related legal matters can be—whether you're a victim seeking justice or someone facing allegations under the Penal Code.
+Explore our criminal case litigation services.
 As a full-service, legally registered law firm in Nepal, we specialize in cases related to hurt, grievous hurt, use of force, and bodily injury under Sections 191 to 197 of the National Penal Code, 2074.
 Our experienced team of lawyers is equipped to guide you through every stage of the legal process—from FIR filing, evidence collection, medical report coordination, compensation claims, to full courtroom representation.
 We handle both civil and criminal aspects of hurt cases, ensuring your rights are protected, and justice is served.
 Whether it's intentional harm, recklessness, provocation, or negligent injury, we provide clear legal consultation, honest advice, and aggressive representation when required.
 Clients across Nepal trust Alpine Law Associates for our professionalism, confidentiality, and tireless dedication to achieving favorable outcomes.
 With us, you're never alone—we stand by your side, from consultation to courtroom.

 Conclusion